andydexter/QuickLookup/README.md

 2. Create a new directory for the build files: `mkdir out/build`
 3. Navigate to the directory: `cd out/build`
 4. Compile the project (flags are optional): `cmake ../.. -DALIGN_CENTER=ON -DGETCH_INPUT=ON && cmake --build .`
-5. Run the executable `out/build/Debug/QuickLookupExample.exe` (Preferably by opening the file)
+5. Run the executable `out/build/Debug/QuickLookupExample.exe` (Preferably by opening the file so you don't mess up your terminal window)

 Alternatively you could open the project in Visual Studio and build it using one of the presets.

 ## Usage
-The following instructions will guide you on using a QuickLookup application, I recommend you try out the Example Application which you can build at [Installation](#installation).
+The following instructions will guide you on using a QuickLookup application, I recommend you try out the Example Application which you can build using the instructions at [Installation](#installation).
 For instructions on how to implement the project for your own use case, refer to [Implementation](#implementation)

 1. Open the QuickLookup application.